spring-projects/spring-data-examples/ldap/example/README.md

 }
 ```

-The test cases in `PersonRepositoryIntegrationTests` show basic interaction to search, create and modify objects stored in a LDAP repository.
+The test cases in `PersonRepositoryIntegrationTests` show basic interaction to search, create and modify objects stored in an LDAP repository.